cnai-ds/cnai-ds/README.md

 #### Career story
+- **Freelance Data Scientist**📈 <br>
+Thanks to my previous experiences, I get to work for
 - **Emerton: Data Scientist & Strategy Consltant**📈💼 <br>
 One of the most well known data science team in Paris, first time to create my own python packages for clients, build pipeline on a server, deal with satellite image, remote sensing, and implement state-of-art techniques.
-Many strategic and due diligence projects for one of the largest companies in the world.
-However, I am currently thinking to go back to a pure data scientist. <br><br>
+Many strategic and due diligence projects for one of the largest companies in the world. <br><br>
 - **Rakuten: Data Scientist**📈 <br>
-Tokyo to Paris to do more experimentations and find insights ! <br><br>
+Tokyo to Paris to do more experimentations and find customer insights ! <br><br>
 - **Farfetch: Data Analyst / Scientist**📈 <br>
 Previous manager at Gucci invided me to join his team, so I did !
-Experimentations on marketing channels and websites.
+Improved marketing metrics by finding correlations / feature importances to better LTV, scoring of VIP, and experimentation base on those insights.
 Promoted after a year <br><br>
 - **EY: Consultant**💼 <br>
 Gained logical thinking process and professionalism to work for company executives, promoted within a year <br><br>
 - **Gucci: e-commerce Data Analyst intern**📈 <br>